 - Poor husbandry

 - Insufficient quantity of food/water

 - Mixing litters

 - Placing sick/injured opossum in cage with healthy litter

-Prevention: It is important to provide adequate cage space, limit the number of opossums in each cage, and provide multiple levels in the cage/run.
-Contact O.S.U.S. for housing recommendations.
+Prevention: It is important to provide adequate cage space, limit the number of opossums in each cage, provide multiple levels for climbing and separation and at least 2-3 den boxes per cage.
+Contact OSUS for cage recommendations or you can contact the National Wildlife Rehabilitators Association (NWRA) which produces a Minimum Standards for housing all species, updated every few years.
+Many states require their licensed rehabilitators to adhere to the NWRA’s Minimum Standards or at least as closely as possible.
 Never overcrowd!
-It is better to turn opossums away then to subject the animals to an overcrowded situation setting them and YOU up for the possibility of cannibalism!
+It is better to turn opossums away than to subject the animals to an overcrowding situation setting them and YOU up for the possibility of cannibalism!

 Opossum Society of the United States